AJR: 2005–2013: Street performing and breakthrough with "I'm Ready"

 AJR, originally known as TB^{3} (Tapping Brothers to the Third Power), (Note: lit.
 'Tapping Brothers to the Third Power'.
 It was also referenced in their music video "3 O'Clock Things".) began street performing in the parks of New York City in 2005.
 Prior to releasing original music, they posted covers of popular songs onto YouTube, under the username of AJRbrothers.
 Jack revealed in 2017 that their cover of "Ho Hey" by the Lumineers later inspired pop singer Shawn Mendes to perform his own covers.
 The brothers briefly considered calling themselves JAR, as well as other variations before settling on AJR, due to how easily it flowed.
 In 2012, AJR self-released their first and eponymous limited edition EP in CD format.

+"She actually helped us get our start.
+About a year ago, she found us on Twitter, re-tweeted one of our videos, and met us for lunch.
+She introduced us to a lot of the people in the industry we’re working with now."